The Top 10 Lease Terms You Should Have When Renting

 - Complete necessary repairs to damage not caused by the tenant (such as repairing a leaky roof or fixing a heater)

-In the lease, you should make it clear that the tenant must contact the landlord for repairs as soon as they become aware of a problem.
-The tenant should have contact information to ensure that repairs can be completed quickly and in a cost-effective manner.
+In the lease, you should clarify that the tenant must contact the landlord for repairs as soon as they become aware of a problem.
+The tenant should have contact information to ensure timely completion of repairs.

-Specify whether the property allows pets at all and if so, carefully spell out:
+Specify whether the property allows pets.
+If so, carefully spell out the following:

 - The tenant's responsibility to keep both the rental and surrounding areas clean